pingcap/docs-cn/op-guide/tune-tikv.md

 # The threshold value of Region split
 region-split-size = "256MB"
 # When the data size in a Region is larger than the threshold value, TiKV checks whether this Region needs split.
-# To reduce the costs of scanning data in the checking process，set the value to 32MB during checking and set it to
+# To reduce the costs of scanning data in the checking process, set the value to 32MB during checking and set it to
 # the default value in normal operation.
 region-split-check-diff = "32MB"

 [rocksdb]
 # The maximum number of threads of RocksDB background tasks.
 The background tasks include compaction and flush.
 # For detailed information why RocksDB needs to implement compaction, see RocksDB-related materials.
 When write
-# traffic (like the importing data size) is big，it is recommended to enable more threads.
+# traffic (like the importing data size) is big, it is recommended to enable more threads.
 But set the number of the enabled
 # threads smaller than that of CPU cores.
 For example, when importing data, for a machine with a 32-core CPU,
 # set the value to 28.
 # max-background-jobs = 8